citusdata/citus_docs/installation/single_machine_rhel.rst

 **3. Start the database server**

-Let's start PostgreSQL on the new directory
+Finally, we'll start an instance of PostgreSQL for the new directory:

 .. code-block:: sh